-If, however, specific method features are present (e.g. combination of pharmaceutical with physical treatment), a meaningful search may not be possible.
-In cases of doubt the Search Division should issue an invitation under Rule 63(1) (see B‑VIII, 3.1).
-However, regardless of whether such claims are searched or not, the applicant's attention should be drawn in the search opinion (if applicable, see B‑XI, 7) to the fact that such subject-matter is excluded from patentability (see B‑XI, 3).
+If, however, specific method features are present (e.g. a combination of pharmaceutical with physical treatment), a meaningful search may not be possible.
+In cases of doubt the search division issues an invitation under Rule 63(1) (see B‑VIII, 3.1).
+However, regardless of whether such claims are searched or not, the applicant's attention will be drawn in the search opinion (if applicable, see B‑XI, 7) to the fact that such subject-matter is excluded from patentability (see B‑XI, 3).